Tuesday, May 2, 2023

 4.Treating your spouse like your competition:

 Are you and your spouse constantly trying to “one up” each other?
 Do you do spiteful things to each other?
 Do you constantly vie for attention?
 Do you find yourself feeling jealous when your spouse experiences an achievement or has good fortune?
 Do resent when other people praise your spouse?
-Do you encourage your spouse to better himself or herself?
-Do you support him or her in his or her endeavors?
-Do you take an interest in his or her goals?
+Do you avoid encouraging your spouse to better himself or herself?
+Do you resist supporting him or her in his or her endeavors?
+Do you avoid taking an interest in his or her goals?
 Do you ever do things to sabotage your spouse and he or she strives to achieve those goals?
 If you answered yes to any of the aforementioned questions, take caution.
 You are not being a loving partner, or even a partner for that matter.
 Do not forget that you are on the same team.
 In a loving relationship, spouses delight in each other’s achievements and successes.
 We swoon with pride when we hear other people praise our spouse.
 We seek every way possible to help our spouse achieve his or her dreams and aspirations.
 We seek only to build our spouse up, not tear him or her down with spite or jealousy.
 Your marriage is not a competition, so please be a better partner and be a good teammate!

 5.Shutting down and/or retreating:

 So many people fear confrontation.
 Those who avoid it like the plague are not helping the relationship.
-What usually happens is the spouse who shuts down or retreats in the face of conflict does not express his or feelings.
+What usually happens is the spouse who shuts down or retreats in the face of conflict does not express his or her feelings.
 The vulnerable feelings, like hurt or sadness, get suppressed.
 They build up within the person and they seep out in other ways, either consciously or subconsciously.
-This is what is known as being passive aggressive.
+This is what is known as being passive-aggressive.
 The person cannot deal with those feelings about the conflict directly, so he or she may behave in hurtful ways, like “forgetting” to pick up her husband’s clothes from the dry cleaners or “forgetting” his wife’s birthday.
 The one who avoids conflict turns the negative emotions inward and may become depressed as a result.
 The bottom line is this.
 You do not need to fear a fight with your spouse.
 Fighting is not the problem.
-As long as you fight fairly, issues can be resolves.
+As long as you fight fairly, issues can be resolved.
 Feelings do not go away if you do not deal with them, so stop being afraid to resolve your issues with your spouse.

 We all come across difficult times in our marriages.
 In the almost 29 years I have been married to my husband, I have had to eat a lot of humble pie.
 It is never easy to face our own shortcomings and mistakes, but it is essential to do that.
 We are not perfect, and neither are our spouses, God did not put us together with our spouse to control him or her.
 We are to encourage our spouse to be the best version of himself or herself, and we must remember the love we share with our spouse.
 Remember this; when problems exist within a relationship, it is never just because of one person.
 We always contribute to the problem in one way or another, either by action or inaction.
 Own your own behavior, and when you act in a way that is damaging to the relationship, FIX IT!
 Be the change you want to see.
 Good luck and God bless!